 Thank God that Donald had jumped ship a couple of weeks ago and came back to the Minburn farm to see the family.
 With war breaking out for real, who knew when they’d all be together again?

-And thank God that Danny was too young to be drafted, and Junior was still in high school.
+And thank God that Danny was too young to be drafted, and Junior was still in high school at Washington Township School.
 But Delbert would probably be recalled by the Navy, and Dale had already registered for the draft.
 Donald wasn’t safe in the Atlantic either.
 Doris feared for her brothers.

 President Roosevelt had made a prophesy back in 1936, “There is a mysterious cycle in human events.
 To some generations much is given.
 Of other generations much is expected.
 This generation of Americans has a rendezvous with destiny.”
 He was right.

 And Doris was right.
-One by one her brothers volunteered until all five were in military service.
+One by one her brothers volunteered until all five had left the Minburn farm were in military service.
 That generation of Wilsons, having endured poverty during the worldwide Depression, was destined to suffer the anguish of losing three brothers during a world war.